-Capon Springs Nonfiction Writers’ Retreat September 7–10, 2015 Capon Springs, West Virginia
+Capon Springs Nonfiction Writers’ Retreat Postponed to Fall 2016 Capon Springs, West Virginia

 Join us for a retreat in a fantastic mountain setting, where you’ll receive expert instruction from two award-winning writers: Ann Hagedorn and Wendy Hart Beckman.
 Learn the strategies and tactics of being a successful nonfiction author.
 Experience a one-on-one manuscript critique.
 And enjoy personal time for writing while exploring the exquisite, inspiring surroundings!
 The retreat fee of $450 includes all workshop instruction, lodging, meals, gratuities, and taxes. (more…)